ucb-stat154/stat154-spring-2018/README.md

 - __An Introduction to Statistical Learning__ (ISL) by James, Witten, Hastie, and Tibshirani.
 Springer, 2013.
 It is freely available online in pdf format (courtesy of the authors) at [http://www-bcf.usc.edu/~gareth/ISL/](http://www-bcf.usc.edu/~gareth/ISL/).

 - __The Elements of Statistical Learning__ by Hastie, Tibshirani and Friedman.
 Springer, 2009 (2nd Ed).
 This book is more mathematically-and-conceptually advanced than ISL.
 It is freely available online in pdf format (courtesy of the authors) at [https://statweb.stanford.edu/~tibs/ElemStatLearn/](https://statweb.stanford.edu/~tibs/ElemStatLearn/).
-This text will not be used directly for this course and is simply a reference for more theoretical details.

 - __Applied Predictive Modeling__ by Max Kuhn and Kjell Johnson.
 Springer, 2013.